nvdraza/SQL/README.md

 top customers seem to like the best

 # Objective 1 :
-1. Explore the menu_items table to get an idea of what's on the new menu
+Explore the menu_items table to get an idea of what's on the new menu

---- Exploring menu_items table---
+# Exploring menu_items table

 -- 1. View the menu_item table